mitslew/DataScienceSelfStudy/README.md

 # DataScienceSelfStudy
-Refining Data Science Skills in Python, R, and SQL
+Refining Data Science skills in Python, R, and SQL